AOC did Ted Cruz’s job for him, instead of just trolling him on Twitter

 — Alexandria Ocasio-Cortez (@AOC) February 18, 2021

-By all appearances, she didn’t start raising money for disaster-stricken Texans to undermine Cruz or score points with his constituents.
-One can only guess at her intentions, but it sure looks to the untrained eye as though she merely understood the depths of devastation in Texas and decided . . . to do something about it?
+By all appearances, she didn’t start raising money for disaster-stricken Texans as a means of undermining Cruz or scoring points with his constituents.
+One can only guess at her intentions, but it sure looks as though she merely understood the depths of devastation in Texas and decided . . . to do something about it?

-By jumping into action, Ocasio-Cortez demonstrated that when your job is ostensibly to make people’s lives better, you find a way to help people in a time of tragedy.
-One of AOC’s useful strengths in such a situation is fundraising, and so that’s what she did.
-If Cruz isn’t working tirelessly to coordinate emergency relief efforts with senior Senator John Cornyn and Texas Governor Greg Abbott, which he seems not to be doing, perhaps he could do a little fundraising himself.
-(We’ve certainly seen him do cold-calling before.)
+Ocasio-Cortez’s actions demonstrated that when your job is ostensibly to make people’s lives better, you find a way to do just that in times of tragedy.
+One of AOC’s useful strengths in such a situation turned out to be fundraising, and so that’s what she did.
+If Cruz isn’t working tirelessly to coordinate emergency relief efforts with senior Senator John Cornyn and Texas Governor Greg Abbott, which there is scant evidence of him doing, perhaps he could do a little fundraising himself.
+(We’ve certainly seen him make cold calls before.)

-By 9:17 p.m. on Thursday night, AOC had raised a million dollars for the relief effort in Texas.
+By 9:17 p.m. on Thursday night, around the time news broke that Cruz may have left his family dog alone in a cold house, AOC had raised a million dollars for the relief effort in Texas.
+This amount of money is relatively scant compared to what Texans need to make it through this disaster, but it’s a start and it demonstrates initiative and a true grasp of the urgency of the situation.

 Perhaps the best way to troll a fellow politician on Twitter is by not trolling them at all, but rather doing their job for them.